nvaccess/nvda/user_docs/en/userGuide.md

 Configures whether or not NVDA should use the UI Automation accessibility API to access Microsoft Word documents, rather than the older Microsoft Word object model.

+This applies to documents in Microsoft word itself, plus messages in Microsoft Outlook.
+This setting contains the following values:

+* Default (where suitable)
+* Only where necessary: where the Microsoft Word object model is not  available at all
+* Where suitable: Microsoft Word version 16.0.15000 or higher, or where the Microsoft Word object model is unavailable
+* Always: where ever UI automation is available in Microsoft word (no matter how complete).

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |Default (where suitable), Only where necessary, Where suitable, Always|